chp-legacy/chainpoint-node/README.md

 to your account on that server.
 This is beyond the scope of this document.
 You will need:

 * `root` access, or a user with `sudo` priveleges
-* Ubuntu 16.04 OS
+* Ubuntu 16.04 LTS OS

-Log in to your server and continue to the next step.
+Log in to your server via SSH and continue to the next step, installing Docker and `docker-compose`.

 ### Install Docker and Docker Compose

-There are [good instructions available](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) for installing Docker on an Ubuntu server.

-There are also [official docs for installing Docker](https://docs.docker.com/engine/installation/) on other systems.

-For some systems you will need to separately install `docker-compose`.

-To make this process easier we have created a small script, designed to be run on Ubuntu 16.04 systems, that will install all runtime dependencies with a simple one-line command:
+To make this process easy we have created a small script, designed to be run on `Ubuntu 16.04 LTS`, that will install all runtime dependencies with a simple one-line command:

 ```
 curl -sSL https://chainpoint-node.storage.googleapis.com/setup.sh | bash